ngatia-boop/Recipe-explorer/README.md

 ---

-Let me know if you want this README customized further (e.g. links to a GitHub repo, screenshots, or added stretch goals like "favorite" recipes).
+Please let me know if you would like this README customized further (e.g., links to a GitHub repository, screenshots, or additional stretch goals, such as "favorite" recipes).